Business Source License

-The Business Source License (SPDX id BUSL) is a software license which publishes source code but limits the right to use the software to certain classes of users.
-The BUSL is not an open-source license, but it is source-available license that also mandates an eventual transition to an open-source license.
+The Business Source License (SPDX id BUSL-1.1) is a software license which publishes source code but limits the right to use the software to certain classes of users.
+The BUSL is not an open-source license, but is a source-available license that also mandates an eventual transition to an open-source license.
 This characteristic has been described as a compromise between traditional proprietary licenses and open source.

-The originator of the BUSL is MariaDB Corporation AB, where it is used for the MaxScale product, not for the flagship MariaDB.
+The originator of the BUSL is MariaDB plc, where it is used for the MaxScale product, not for the flagship MariaDB.

 Terms

 The Business Source License requires the work to be relicensed to a "Change License" at the "Change Date".
 The "Change License" must be a "license which is compatible with GPL version 2.0 or later".
 The Change Date must be four years or sooner from the publication date of the work being licensed.

 The Business Source License by default restricts production use.
 The license allows copyright owners to specify an "Additional Use Grant".
-In a 2020 survey of adoption of this license, open source developer and entrepreneur Adam Retter summarised this:
+In a 2020 survey of adoption of this license, open source developer and entrepreneur Adam Retter summarized this:

 Additional Use Grant (Optional) The BUSL by default prohibits production use of the software.
 This parameter can optionally be used to grant additional rights to the licensee by the licensor.
 For example, so that it may be used with various restrictions in some form of production environment.
 It cannot be used to limit the other rights granted by the license.